Writing Bazel rules: simple binary rule

 )

 Instead of writing Bash commands, it's better to compile tools with Bazel and use those.
-That lets you write more sophisticated (and reproducible) build logic in your language of choice.
+That lets you write more sophisticated and hermetic actions in your language of choice.

 Exposing a public interface

 It's useful to have declarations for all public symbols in one file.
-This way, you can refactor your rules without requiring users to update load statements in their projects. load statements import a public symbol from another .bzl file into the current file.
-They also expose that symbol for other files loading the current file.
+This way, you can refactor your rules without requiring users to update load statements in their projects.
+A load statement imports public symbols from another .bzl file into the current file.
 So all we have to do is create one file that loads our public symbols.
 That's def.bzl.

 load("//internal:rules.bzl", _go_binary = "go_binary")